benjamin-chan/WSERLottery/WSERLottery.md

 My estimates and the probabilities calculated by WSER are essentially identical.
 Percent difference is never more than `0.2913`%.

-Plot the outcomes of a random sample of the `10,000` simulated lotteries.
+Plot the outcomes of a random sample of the `10,000` simulated lotteries as a [waffle plot](http://www.improving-visualisation.org/vis/id=179).
+The width of each bar represents the number of selected runners.
+Blocks represent 10 runners.

 ```r
 s <- 100